biocypher/biocypher/DEVELOPER.md

 ## Dependency management

 We use [Poetry](https://python-poetry.org) for dependency management.
-Please make sure that you have set up the environment correctly before starting development.
+Please make sure that you have installed Poetry and set up the environment correctly before starting development.

+### Setup the environment

+- Install dependencies from the lock file: `poetry install`
+- Use the environment: You can either run commands directly with `poetry run <command>` or open a shell with `poetry shell` and then run commands directly.

+### Updating the environment

 If you want to fix dependency issues, please do so in the Poetry framework.
 If Poetry does not work for you for some reason, please let us know.

-Helpful commands:
-- Install dependencies from lock file: `poetry install`
-- Open shell with this environment: `poetry shell`
+The Poetry dependencies are organized in groups.
+There are groups with dependencies needed for running BioCypher (`[tool.poetry.dependencies` with the group name `main`) and a group with dependencies needed for development (`[tool.poetry.group.dev.dependencies` with the group name `dev`).

+For adding new dependencies:
-- Add new dependencies: `poetry add <dependency>`
+- Add new dependencies: `poetry add <dependency> -- group <group>`
 - Update lock file (after adding new dependencies in pyproject.toml): `poetry lock`
-- Update dependencies to newest version: `poetry update`

 ## Code quality and formal requirements